Best Spanish-style wines in Paso Robles

 Spanish-style red wines

-This is Calipaso’s first small-lot reserve wine.
-It’s named after Alan Kinne, their director of wine making for his pioneering work over the last 20 years in Tempranillo.
+This small-lot reserve wine is named after Alan Kinne, their director of wine making for his pioneering work over the last 20 years in Tempranillo.
 The wine offers black cherry and dried fig flavors with hints of tobacco and cedar.

 Diablo Paso 2016 Garnacha – $42